 The second plot shows how standard DWA, using the robust navigation function in the scoring function, is also able to reject disturbances by staying closer to the center of hallways.
 This comes at some expense of taking somewhat longer paths.
 Note that DWA remains fast because it does not use any extra sampling to estimate scores like the probabilistic scoring function did; all of the reasoning about uncertainty has been pushed to the precomputation phase.

-# This cell runs DWA on the robust navigation function, with perturbations. ↔
+# Figure 16.b: This cell runs DWA on the robust navigation function, with perturbations. ↔

 Planning algorithms are usually designed under the assumption that the information about environmental obstacles is complete and correct.
 However, this is rarely the case, which can cause problems during execution.
 If some obstacles are unobserved or imperfectly sensed, then the robot may happily start to execute its solution path (which is feasible according to the robot's model), but in reality the robot might end up colliding!